 Advisory board members

-Dr Martin Laverty is the Deputy Chair of the ACNC Advisory Board.
-Dr Laverty is the Chief Executive Officer of the Royal Flying Doctor Service of Australia.
-He is a Director of the National Disability Insurance Scheme, a Director of Health Direct, Chair of the Australian Government General Aviation Advisory Group, Convener of the Institute of the Sisters of Mercy Future Governance Working Party, and an Adjunct Professor at University of Western Australia’s Not for Profits Initiative.
+Dr Martin Laverty is Deputy Chair of the ACNC Advisory Board.
+He is Secretary General of the Australian Medical Association.
+In previous roles he has been Chief Executive of three charities; the Royal Flying Doctor Service of Australia, Catholic Health Australia, and the NSW Muscular Dystrophy Association.
+He is an inaugural Director of the National Disability Insurance Scheme, and is a previous Chair of the disability charities Unison Disability and Challenge Southern Highlands.
+Dr Laverty is currently the Convener of the Institute of the Sisters of Mercy Australia and Papua New Guinea Future Governance Working Party, and is an Adjunct Professor at University of Western Australia’s Not for Profits Initiative.
+A lawyer by training, Dr Laverty’s doctorate is in board director contributions to charitable organization outcomes.

 David Pigott has held a number of executive roles at Mission Australia including his current position of Executive, Policy and Corporate Affairs.
 He has served as an adviser to federal and state governments and as private secretary to the NSW Premier.
 David is a member of both the Reserve Bank of Australia Payments Consultation Group and the NSW Ministerial Advisory Council on Ageing.
 David is also the Chair of the Ella Centre.

 Heather Watson is a specialist charity lawyer with experience across the not-for-profit sector.
 She holds a number of non-executive appointments across the charity sector including as Chair of Uniting in NSW and ACT; Epic Good Foundation and Community Services Industry Alliance Reform Council.
 Additionally, she holds directorships with Uniting Victoria and Tasmania, and Australian Regional and Remote Community Services, and with a number of other government institutions and advisory boards.